We encourage everybody to proactively start searching for an accommodation as soon as possible.

 It seems that frauds are becoming more inventive and subtle.
 So far, fraud attempts were mainly for apartments, but lately more and more scams are for rooms.

 Beware of offers that seem too interesting and if possible, visit the accommodation before booking or pay a deposit.

 The GASPAR account gives you secured personal access to EPFL’s computer systems, via a username and password.

-More information on rental guarantee
+More information about rental guarantee